chendaniely/2020-06-16-git-dan/README.md

 - `git remote add <name> <url>`: gives the remote URL a short NAME
 - `git push <where> <what>`: e.g., `git push origin master` takes the master branch on your local computer and pushes it to the origin location (e.g., github)
 - `git pull <where> <what>`: e.g., `git pull origin master` takes the remote master branch, and brings it to our local master branch

+## Conflicts

+- You can have multiple people (yourself included) work on the same file and at the same place
+- Git will either automatically resolve the differences or show you a conflict.